Join the Academy

 Act 3: “The Synthesis World"

-The last act of the book shows the naïve protagonist from Act 1 fuse with the lessons learned in Act 2 to become their best self—the person neither they nor the reader could have imagined at the beginning.
+The third act of the beat sheet shows the naïve protagonist from Act 1 fuse with the lessons learned in the second act to become their best self—the person neither they nor the reader could have imagined at the beginning.

 Break Into 3